Male Infertility After Prostate Cancer Treatment

 It is uncertain, and most patients have azoospermia (no sperm cells in their ejaculate) after treatment.

-In this case, it is nonobstructive azoospermia because the cause is related to hormone imbalances.
+In this case, it is nonobstructive azoospermia, as the cause is related to hormone imbalances.

-The effects remain for many years, and most patients still have castrated testosterone levels four years after treatment (6).
+The effects persist for many years, with most patients still experiencing castrated testosterone levels four years after treatment (6).

 It is mainly affected in patients with bilateral obstruction of the vas deferens.